 In this class, students will develop and produce content using digital and social media.
 Additionally, students will learn how to develop, manage, and maintain a student media website and social media for their individual programs.
 Principles of video production, particularly mobile, will also be emphasized.
 Students will also learn about equipment needs to use video with their student media.

 Taught by Jon Rogers and Don Goble

 In this class, students will learn how to prepare photos for publication and the web, as well as understand how to create an effective digital workflow.
 Students will also practice photographing challenging situations and work on caption writing.
+Students may act as the camp's photographers for the week and have their photos used to document the camp experience.
 A point and shoot or DSLR camera with manual controls and a card reader are required for this class.

 Taught by Joe Koshollek